Why brand managers still love flexo

-Despite the rise in use of digital print processes, flexographic remains the most popular print method when it comes to producing high quality product labels.
+Despite the rise in the use of digital print processes, flexographic remains the most popular print method when it comes to producing high-quality product labels.

 1. Unrestricted variety of label substrates

 Whereas you are generally restricted to gloss substrates when printing digitally, you can use just about any material when it comes to flexographic print.
 The label material used will have a significant impact on the final ‘look’ of your label and is, therefore, an important consideration for brand managers.

 Some print finishes, such as graduated tints and metallic inks are likely to reproduce much better-using flexo.
 Graduated tints, for example, require variable dot sizes when printed, which is limited when you use digital print.

 In addition, faster drying inks allow for additional finishes such as foils, laminates and varnishes to be undertaken at speed, and even using the same press.
 With digital print the ink needs sufficient time to dry before the labels are transferred to a separate machine for finishing, which can be time-consuming.

 A wider range of colours can be accurately achieved when using flexographic print and inks can even be tweaked on the press to ensure an exact match.